 • Early Years settings are open.

-> • From 8 March, students in university and other higher education settings undertaking practical and practice-based courses who require specialist equipment and facilities can attend face-to-face teaching and learning.
-Higher Education provision will remain online for all other students.
+• From 8 March, students in university and other higher education settings undertaking practical and practice-based courses who require specialist equipment and facilities can attend face-to-face teaching and learning.

-> • From 12 April, out-of-school settings and wraparound childcare providers can offer indoor and outdoor provision to all children, without restrictions on the purpose for which they may attend.
+• From 12 April, out-of-school settings and wraparound childcare providers can offer indoor and outdoor provision to all children, without restrictions on the purpose for which they may attend.

 • From 17 May, all remaining University students can return to in-person teaching.

 • From 21 June, out-of-school settings and wraparound childcare providers can organise residential visits in bubbles of up to 30 children.

 • You should continue to plan ahead and avoid busy times and routes on public transport.

 Note: In Greater Manchester, where the Delta variant is prevalent, people should try to minimise travel in and out of the area.

 • You should walk or cycle where possible